NithishRaja/machineLearning/README.md

 * Run `python index.py` from root directory

 ## Dataset Model
+* Dataset is inside `data.txt` file in root directory
 * Each feature is followed by `,`
 * Class is present at end of each data
 * Each data instance is followed by `\n`